azerion/bluestack-sdk-android/appsfire.md

 allow MNG Appsfire ads to be mediated and served.

-## Admob
+## Admob Mediation (certified)

-You may also use the Admob SDK and Admob mediation to serve Appsfire ads using the mngads-server SDK.
+You may also use the Admob SDK and [Admob mediation] to serve Appsfire ads using the mngads-server SDK.

 Preliminary steps: